Project-Cirus/cloud/README.md

 ## Installation
 A detailed installation procedure is given in [INSTALL.md](docs/INSTALL.md).
+We have provided a [setup tool](https://project-cirus.github.io/index.html) which allows you to easily fill in neccesary parameters and guides you through the setup and installaiton process.

 Information on authentication and user settings is documented in [SETUP.md](docs/SETUP.md).